TomLiDev/mushroom-mapper/README.md

 EPIC 1 - Project Set Up
 As a Developer I will perform the initial project set up so I can continue and complete the development of this project

-#15 Django and Required Library Set Up - 2 story points
+- #15 Django and Required Library Set Up - 2 story points
-#25 Keep secret details safe - 1 story point
+- #25 Keep secret details safe - 1 story point
-#26 Deploy App Early to Heroku - 1 story
+- #26 Deploy App Early to Heroku - 1 story

 EPIC 2 - Project Documentation
 As a developer I will create the project documentation so that other developers and interested parties can understand the project and its purpose in more detail and create their own if desired.

-#27 Write and maintain project Readme - 4 story points
+- #27 Write and maintain project Readme - 4 story points
-#28 Write and maintain testing doc - 4 story points
+- #28 Write and maintain testing doc - 4 story points
-#29 Create github issue request, epics and project board whilst maintain clear commit messages throughout dev lifecycle - 2 story points
+- #29 Create github issue request, epics and project board whilst maintain clear commit messages throughout dev lifecycle - 2 story points

 EPIC 3 - Authentication: Sign in/out and registration
 As a User or Admin I can log in and out of the site so I can ensure details are kept secure and access to the site is controlled.

-#30 USER STORY - Create Profile - 2 story points
+- #30 USER STORY - Create Profile - 2 story points
-#34 USER STORY - Sign In - 1 story points
+- #34 USER STORY - Sign In - 1 story points
-#35 USER STORY - Sign Out - 1 story points
+- #35 USER STORY - Sign Out - 1 story points

 EPIC 4 - CRUD User Finds

 As a User I can Create, read, update and delete my finds so I can share my finds and information, update information I have already shared and delete any information I no longer want to be public.

-#36 USER STORY - Create Finds - 4 story points
+- #36 USER STORY - Create Finds - 4 story points
-#38 USER STORY - User Update/Edit Finds - 2 story points
+- #38 USER STORY - User Update/Edit Finds - 2 story points
-#37 USER STORY - Read Finds - 1 story point
+- #37 USER STORY - Read Finds - 1 story point
-#39 USER STORY - User Delete Finds - 1 story points
+- #39 USER STORY - User Delete Finds - 1 story points
-#5 USER STORY - Upload photos - 1 story point
+- #5 USER STORY - Upload photos - 1 story point
-#6 USER STORY - Add location to Finds - 2 story points
+- #6 USER STORY - Add location to Finds - 2 story points
-#13 USER STORY - View Map - 4 story points
+- #13 USER STORY - View Map - 4 story points
-#43 USER STORY - View Full Find Details - 2 story points
+- #43 USER STORY - View Full Find Details - 2 story points

-#50 USER STORY - Admin approve comments
-#7 USER STORY - Admin approve finds
+- #7 USER STORY - Admin approve finds

 EPIC 5 - Interact with finds

 As a user I want to comment and like other user finds, as well as interact with my own in a similar way so I can respond to other users comments and interaction.

-#40 USER STORY - User Like finds - 2 story point
+- #40 USER STORY - User Like finds - 2 story point
-#11 USER STORY - Comment on finds - 2 story points
+- #11 USER STORY - Comment on finds - 2 story points
-#44 USER STORY - View Liked Finds Page - 4 story points
+- #44 USER STORY - View Liked Finds Page - 4 story points

+- #50 USER STORY - Admin approve comments

 As a could have, the epic of User Notification was not prioritised over others in the development and were therefore not completed.
 The below are the epics and stories which were not included in the final application, but I would like to explore in the future.